wolfgangmuender/InspectorTodo/README.md

     pip install inspectortodo

-Then you can run InspectorTodo:
+Then you can run InspectorTodo from the command line,

     inspectortodo --help

+or invoke its API from your Python code (see example below).

 If you installed it in a virtualenv (which is recommended), then you always have to activate the virtualenv first.